SuperioOne/keywich/docs/src/key_parameters.md

 ## Domain

-The Service name.
+The service name.
 The domain is used for generating password and is **case-insensitive**.

 ## Username